LLNL/maestrowf/docs/Maestro/tutorials.md

     description: A simple 'Hello World' study.
 ```

 Now that we have the documentation and purpose of the study embedded into it it's time to add something for it to actually do.
 This is done via the `study` block, which contains a list of study steps.
-We'll use the `-` `YAML` syntax here as each step is a multiline dictionary of sub keys.
+We'll use the `-` `YAML` syntax here as each step is a `YAML` node containing a mapping (key value pairs/dictionary).
 As with the study level `description`, each step is required to have a `name` and a `description`.  `name` is a unique identifier here and can be used in references as shown in subsequent examples.

+!!! warning

+    Step names get used in the workspaces created on the file system, so be mindful of that when naming steps.

 Finally there is the `run` block, which contains at a minimum a `cmd` key which contains the actual shell commands to run.
 Currently these are bash only.
 We use the `|` `YAML` syntax to denote the following will be multiple lines but all are stored in the `cmd` key:

 ``` yaml
 description: